Learn how to eat Prosciutto di Parma; the best way to eat it may just surprise you. You’ll also get a tour of a prosciutto factory just outside Parma.

 Driving to Felino

-Mum and I (reluctantly) checked out of Palazzo dalla Rosa Prati on our third day in Parma.
-We were driving to a prosciutto factory about 40 minutes outside of Parma for a tour.
+Mum and I (reluctantly) checked out of Palazzo dalla Rosa Prati the morning of our third day in Parma to drive to a prosciutto factory about 40 minutes outside of the city.
 If we could have, we would also have gone to visit a Parmigiano maker.
 However, we simply couldn’t fit everything in during our short stay.

 The drive to Felino was through beautiful Italian countryside.
-I couldn’t believe that we passed right by the MUTTI factory; it was a good thing I didn’t crash! 😂 This is my favorite brand of tomatoes so we called to ask about a tour, but we would have had to make previous arrangements.
+I couldn’t believe that we passed right by the MUTTI factory; it was a good thing I didn’t crash! 😂 This is one of my favorite brands of tomatoes so we called to ask about a tour, but they required reservations to be made by a previous arrangement.
 Such a bummer!

 Before we get to the tour and the best way to eat prosciutto, I want to give you some background on why many of the foods from Italy are of such incredibly high quality.
 I’ve discussed this before, but there’s a good chance you didn’t see one of these posts.
-For example, when I discussed Parmigiano Reggiano DOP and Valdo Prosecco DOC.
+For example, when I discussed Parmigiano Reggiano DOP on my pasta and beans recipe post, and Valdo Prosecco DOC.
 These products are held under the strictest requirements by the EU.

 From the Prosciutto Consortium’s website: